top of page

 DAY 1

-7 Hours Drive from Anini or 3 hours from Dibrugarh Airport to reach our riverside eco-cottages in Roing Town.
+3 hours drive from Dibrugarh Airport to reach our riverside cottage in Roing Town.
 It's been a long day.
 Rest the night away for your upcoming adventure.
 Ensure your flights land at DIB Airport not later than 3 PM.

 _DSC6143.JPG